Renters guide: Are you ready to rent?

 A guide to renting an apartment to help you understand what you and your landlord are responsible for.

-- Do a careful inspection of your potential new home or apartment.
 The neighborhood might be friendly and the property fantastic but it's important for you to carefully inspect the apartment and the lease.
 From experiences with other less-than-stellar apartments, Lisa*, 25, learned what many her age haven't, train your eagle eyes before you rent.
 Ask yourself some questions such as:

-- Ask questions of your potential landlord and neighbors.
 When looking at the apartment, you should ask questions about the building and the expectations of the landlord.
 Some questions that you may want to know answers to are:

 - Can the home or apartment be sublet?

 - Is anything broken and if something breaks, who is responsible for fixing them?